To access material, start machines and answer questions login.

 Finally, which IP managed to breach the root user?

-Linux systems often host public-facing services or applications such as web servers, email servers, databases, and various development or IT management tools.
-They also comprise the core of most firewall or VPN software.
-However, whenever one of these applications is compromised, the entire Linux host is at risk.
-This risk is covered with the T1190 MITRE technique.
+systems often host public-facing services or applications such as web servers, email servers, databases, and various development or IT management tools.
+They also comprise the core of most or software.
+However, whenever one of these applications is compromised, the entire host is at risk.
+This risk is covered with the T1190 (opens in new tab) technique.
 Let's see a few real-world examples:

 Using Application Logs